abhishek-t-naive/Thales/README.md

 # Thales: Formulating and Estimating Architectural Vulnerability Factors for DNN Accelerators
-This repository contains code for our framework Thales, which can be utilized to estiate the vulnerability of different DNN accelerators to soft-errors.
+This repository contains code for our framework Thales, which can be utilized to estimate the vulnerability of different DNN accelerators to soft-errors.

 ## Publication
 ```